Birdchain/whitepaper-business/README.md

 7. [Appendix](#appendix)

 # Abstract
+Team of the Birdchain is **not** a start-up.
+It is part of a parent company named Vertex.
+Vertex is a profitable company with a team of experienced professionals whose profesionalism and skills were tested in action.
+The founding team has successfully co-launched several different businesses.

+Birdchain is a decentralized application (Dapp), similar to instant messenger.
+The big diference is that Birdchain will allow its users to make a monthly passive income.
+Simultaneously Birdchain will provide companies with higher quality and better-priced services: A2P SMS distribution, content engagement, personal data marketplace and others.
+The main goal of Birdchain app is to create internal economics, where its users will be able to earn, transfer (to exchanges) or spend their BIRD tokens without leaving the app.

+All features of the Birdchain are designed to create strong BIRD token.
+It stands out with low initial cost and token flexibility, as a unique currency with favorable viability.

+The official app presentation is planned at the Mobile World Congress in Barcelona in 2019.

+In short:
+1) Birdchain is DApp that rewards;
+2) The intelligent features system create internal economics and allow people to earn and spend money within the app;
+3) Dapps are the future of the blockchain.
+Everyone at the moment invests in protocols rather than actual applications.
+A comparison: whether to invest in HTML protocol or an Uber app?

+**Join the ICO with the potential of real adaptability in the future.**

 # Established business
 The team behind Birdchain has been part of [the European-based company JSC “Vertex”](https://rekvizitai.vz.lt/en/company/vertex/).
 In 2009 Vertex started our A2P SMS aggregation business called [VertexSMS](https://vertexsms.com/?lang=en).
 Since then [VertexSMS](https://vertexsms.com/?lang=en) has delivered more than 2.6 billion SMS messages globally for various international brands, including Western Union, MasterCard, SalesForce, TransferGo and many others.